jimurick/hospitalstars/README.md

 algorithm is implemented with SAS.

-The hospitalstars package has an R implementation of the most recent (April 2021 & July 2022) versions of the SAS package, and prepared input data from each quarterly Care Compare report from January 2018 through April 2023.
+The hospitalstars package has an R implementation of the most recent (April 2021, July 2022, July 2023) versions of the SAS package, and prepared input data from each quarterly Care Compare report from January 2018 through October 2023.

 ## Installation